JonasMoss/univariateML/cran-comments.md

+## Resubmission

+* There is no reasonable reference about the methods I can add in the Description field in the form Authors (year) <doi:.....>.
+* Fixed invalid URI in vignette.

 ## Test environments
 * local Windows 10, R version R version 3.6.1
 * Windows Server 2012 (on AppVeyor) R version 3.6.1 Patched (2019-10-31 r77367)